Upsonic/gpt-computer-assistant/README.md

 </p>

 # GPT Computer Assistant(GCA)
-GCA is an innovative AI agent designed to seamlessly control systems across Windows, macOS, and Ubuntu.
-With its advanced capabilities, GCA enables you to delegate repetitive, logic-based tasks to an AI, drastically improving efficiency and productivity.
+GCA is an AI agent framework designed to make computer use across Windows, macOS, and Ubuntu.
+GCA enables you to replace repetitive, small-logic-based tasks worker to an AI.
+There is an really important potential that we believe.
 Whether you’re a developer, analyst, or IT professional, GCA can empower you to accomplish more in less time.

 Imagine this: